'It couldn't hurt to pray for rain': Wisconsin farmers facing early drought

 Rebout, who farms 4,000 acres of primarily corn and soybeans outside Janesville, said earlier in the season he was excited as corn prices were high and he was able to plant in some low-lying fields that are normally too wet.
 But as the dry spring continues, Rebout and other famers throughout southern Wisconsin are growing concerned, even with rain in the forecast Thursday night.

-“We kept thinking we were due for one [a drought], but we didn’t think it would be quite like this," Mark Hoffman, who farms around 18,000 acres of corn and soybeans in Whitewater said.
-"All of my land is in that extreme drought circle right now.”
+“We kept thinking we were due for (a drought), but we didn’t think it would be quite like this,” said Mark Hoffman, who farms about 18,000 acres of corn and soybeans in Whitewater.
+“All of my land is in that extreme drought circle right now.”

 The latest map produced by the U.S. Drought Monitor, a collaboration of government and university scientists monitoring moisture levels throughout the country, shows that the majority of Wisconsin is experiencing a moderate drought, mostly concentrated in the southern and central part of the state.
 There has been even less rain closer to the Illinois border, which is experiencing extreme and severe drought conditions.

 After a dry fall and a winter with low snowpack, Dane County is currently 3.25 inches below normal precipitation levels for this time of year.
-Heavy rain is predicted for Thursday night into Friday, but experts say it's not likely enough to make up the deficit.
+Though heavy rain was predicted for Thursday night into Friday, experts say it’s not likely enough to make up the deficit.

 “It would take a soaking rainfall that would last over Wisconsin for a couple of days to reverse the drought,” said John Young, director of the Wisconsin state climatology office.